-By evaluating employee performance, you have various metrics which shed a light on how an employee is doing.
-If there are negative points then you can immediately create an action plan to help turn things around in a time fashion.
+By evaluating employee performance, you have various metrics that shed a light on how an employee is doing.
+If there are negative points then you can immediately create an action plan to help turn things around in a timely fashion.
+However, if you have a difficult employee then be sure to address these issues immediately before things spiral out of control.

 The Good: Pros of Employee Performance Evaluation